sneexy-boi/yet-another-sleek-theme/README.md

 # CutTheTheme
-Simple Powercord theme which tries to replicate the CutTheCord theme.
+Simple Powercord theme which tries to replicate the default CutTheCord theme.
 Also my first Powercord theme :D